igrishaev/pg2/README.md

 When the source a pool, each function call borrows a connection from it and returns it back afterwards.
 But you cannot be sure that both `get-by-id` calls share the same connection.
-Any parallel thread that uses the same pool may interfere and borrow a connection used in the first `get-by-id` before the second `get-by-id` call borrows it.
+A parallel thread may interfere and borrow a connection used in the first `get-by-id` before the second `get-by-id` call acquires it.
 As a result, any pipeline that relies on a shared state across two subsequent function calls might break.

-To ensure the functions share the same connection, use `pg/with-connection` or `pool/with-connection` macros:
+To ensure the functions share the same connection, use either `pg/with-connection` or `pool/with-connection` macros:

 ~~~clojure
 (pool/with-pool [pool config]